pkp68/MiniProject_1/ViFilesandBasicCommands.md

 Vi is the text editor for this system.
 It can be used to create and edit text files.

-Here are some basic commands in the Linux operating system:
+Here are some basic commands in the Linux operating system.
+Here is the key:
+   1. What is it?
+   2. Why use it?
+   3. How to use it?
 * cd
    1. A command that changes the working directory.
 Stands for ‘change directory’.
    2. To navigate directories easily and change parent directories and subdirectories